desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

     wishes to have its CDS/CDNSKEY RRset processed;

-  - The parental agent encounters a signaling record during a proactive, opportunistic scan (e.g. daily queries of signaling records for some or all of its delegations);
+  - The parental agent encounters a signaling record during a proactive, opportunistic scan (e.g., daily queries of signaling records for some or all of its delegations);

-  - The parental agent encounters a signaling record during an NSEC walk or when parsing a signaling zone (e.g. when made available via AXFR by the child DNS operator);
+  - The parental agent encounters a signaling record during an NSEC walk or when parsing a signaling zone (e.g., when made available via AXFR by the child DNS operator);

   - Any other condition as deemed appropriate by local policy.